19hours/sg-statutes/Acts/Banking Act.md

 (b) is principally responsible for the management and conduct of the business of the company;

-“company” means any company defined in any written law for the time being in force relating to companies, any company formed in pursuance of any Royal Charter or Letters Patent, and any company incorporated or registered under any written law in force in Singapore and includes any body corporate or unincorporate, whether incorporated, formed or established outside Singapore;
+“company” means any company defined in any written law for the time being in force relating to companies, any company formed in pursuance of any Royal Charter or Letters Patent, and any company incorporated or registered under any written law in force in Singapore and includes any body corporate or unincorporate, whether incorporated, formed or established in or outside Singapore;

+[Act 5 of 2016 wef 30/11/2018]

 “corporation” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);